uptane/pures/pure2.md

 ### The offline-update metadata role

 To solve the problems above, we add a new role to the Director repository, called the "offline-update" role.
 The new offline-update role is responsible for producing and signing metadata about sets of images that are valid for offline updates.
-This includes two types of metadata: offline-update snapshot metadata and offline-update targets metadata.
-These roles are analagous to snapshot and targets metadata on the image repository.
+This includes two types of metadata: offline-update snapshot metadata and offline-update Targets metadata.
+These roles are analagous to snapshot and Targets metadata on the image repository.

-Each offline-update targets metadata file lists a set of images eligible for installation together as an offline update.
+Each offline-update Targets metadata file lists a set of images eligible for installation together as an offline update.
 This metadata is designed to be loaded onto a portable storage medium, such as a USB drive or a diagnostics/flashing tool with attached storage, alongside an up-to-date version of all non-device-specific metadata from both Uptane repositories and binaries for all targets listed.
 Uptane clients can check for the presence of offline-update metadata, either by an automated process (e.g. periodically checking some well-known location on a filesystem or TFTP server) or via a manually-triggered diagnostic command.
 If offline-update metadata is found, the clients validate it, check it against the Image repository metadata, and then install the targets.

 When a devices receives online updates from the Director receive the latest version of the offline-update snapshot metadata as part of the normal update cycle.